 For example – and being conscious that this is going to sound wrong – I’m not much of a fan of charity.
 There’s something dark about its institutionalisation that requires the perpetuation of destitution.
 In particular the increasing number of unscrupulous fanatical types, deliberately twisting the psychological knife to get their hands on the very lucrative societal seam of naivety and fear.
 If people are in need, I want my taxes to help them, rather than some of the corporate shite they are spent on.
-I know that’s an oversimplification and of course, a few of those charities are influential lobbyists to redirect a little of that tax and that’s got to be a good thing.
+I know that’s another oversimplification and of course, a few of those charities are influential lobbyists and that’s got to be a good thing.
 Anyway, what I’m getting at is, charities are becoming ever more aware of Donor-Fatigue, where people become almost inoculated against the suffering of others and stop giving.
 This lack of Compassion is often interpreted as wholly immoral or ideologically driven.
-That is, for most instances completely wrong, as the reaction is undoubtedly also an instinctive form of self-preservation, in the face of hopelessness.
+That is, for the most part, completely wrong, as the reaction is undoubtedly also an instinctive form of self-preservation, in the face of hopelessness.